Kzernobog/moveit2/CONTRIBUTING.md

 ## Finding something to work upon

-Every new contribution needs to address an existing issue.
+It is advisable that every new contribution needs to address an existing issue.
 Comment on an existing issue and wait for feedback from an active maintainer.
 If you have a feature that you would like to see implemented, create an issue or a discussion and wait for feedback from the broader community.
 Further information on how to choose an area to contribute can be found [here](http://moveit.ros.org/documentation/contributing/).

+Once having ascertained and scoped the requirement and scope of the feature/issue, and getting the green light from an active maintainer.
+Go ahead and create your feature branch as documented below

 ## Get the code
 Assuming you have found something to work upon, follow the steps below to prep